-French peasant, and thanks to this quality, the rugged slopes of the hills, formerly strewn with stones or overgrown with scrub, are now clothed with the olive and other useful plants.
+French peasant, and thanks to this quality, the rugged slopes of the hills, formerly strewn with stones or overgrown with serub, are now clothed with the olive and other useful plants.
 "What would become of me," cries the land in a native legend, "were man to forsake me?
 Must I return to my first state, and again become the haunt of wild beasts?"
-So minutely is the land subdivided, that in agricultural skill.
-Amongst them all labour is respected, even that of the black-smith, which is regarded with such contempt by the Arabs.
-The various Kabyle tribes have each their special industry, so that at the fairs held successively in each village on different days during the week, buyers may obtain all manufactured articles of which they stand in need.
-In many Zwawa tribes the women excel in the production of beautiful vases; in others coarse earthenware is prepared; the Illiltens and Illulas of the Jurjura uplands devote their attention to wood-carving; the Bu-Shaib and Ait-Ijer clans in the eastern highlands occupy themselves with weaving; the Ait-Fraucen with iron-work; the Fenaia and Ait-Yenni with arms and the preparation of warlike supplies of all sorts.
-The last mentioned are also
+So minutely is the land subdivided, that in some cases a single olive-tree is shared among several owners.
+Hence the soil has acquired an excessive value in the more densely peopled tracts, the average price being from twenty to a hundred times higher in the Kabyle than in the Arab districts.

 Fig. 95.-Zwawa and Ait-Iraten Territory.
-Scale 1: 180,000.
+Scale 1:180,000.